 Hydrolyzed protein dog food diet does have a higher price point when compared to many brands, and it's also slightly controversial in the pet food industry.

 Studies have shown the importance of healthy gut flora for gastrointestinal health for both humans and canines.
-For example, feeding your dog good brand of probiotics was shown in clinical trials to be beneficial in the treatment of stomach conditions in dogs.
+For example, feeding your dog good probiotics was shown in clinical trials to be beneficial in the treatment of stomach conditions in dogs, including diarrhea.

 - enhancing colonic microflora and promoting the growth of beneficial bacteria